shogo-nakano-desu/shogo-nakano-desu/README.md

 ### Who I am
 - A software engineer based in Tokyo, Japan
-- A student in University of the People that is a online university in the United States
+- Will be a student in Georgia Tech OMSCS from Spring 2024.

 ### What I do
 - Working mainly on Backend